-The Advocate may investigate systemic issues arising from a serious injury to or the death of a child who was receiving a designated service* at the time of the injury or death if, in the opinion of the Advocate, the investigation is warranted or in the public interest.
+Section 9(2)(d) of the CYAA mandates a systemic review when a young person is seriously injured or passes away while receiving designated services at the time of the serious injury or death, or had received child intervention services within two years of their death, if in the opinion of the Advocate, the investigation is warranted or in the public interest.

-* The Child and Youth Advocate Act defines a designated service as:
+The Child and Youth Advocate Act defines a designated service as:

 Click here to view a description of OCYA’s investigations process.

-The young person’s history.
+The young person’s history is sent to the involved ministries for fact checking.
 An independent privacy expert reviews the report to ensure that the young person’s privacy is maintained (all reports are non-identifying).
-And, independent legal counsel reviews the report to ensure that the Advocate is within his authority to conduct the Review.
+An independent legal review also occurs to ensure that the Advocate is within his authority to conduct the Review.